How Utilitarian Are OpenAI's Models Really? Replicating and Reinterpreting Pfeffer, Kr\"ugel, and Uhl (2025): Discussion

 \subsection{Footbridge: Reasoning Leads to Response Variance}

 A very different picture emerges from my results on the footbridge dilemma.
 Here, both \emph{non}-reasoning models are highly decisive.
-Evasive answers or refusal are virtually absent.
-Moreover, both non-reasoning models are markedly anti-utilitarian.
-GPT-4o produces 97\%--100\% No on all four variants, including described.
+Evasion and refusal are virtually absent.
+Moreover, their answers are markedly anti-utilitarian.
+GPT-4o produces 97\%--100\% No on all four variants.
 Describing the scenario, which unlocked \pct{100} utilitarian responses in GPT-4o on the trolley, has no effect in the footbridge dilemma.
 Similarly, GPT-4o-mini gives consistent anti-utilitarian answers (93\%--100\% No) on the original, reversed, and described prompt variants.\footnote{GPT-4o-mini swings its answers to 92\% Yes on the neutral variant.
 See note 1.}

-Reasoning models, by contrast, reach utilitarian conclusions at 43--71\% on the prompt variant that describes the footbridge dilemma. \textcite{pfeffer2025} find a much smaller difference because their prompt variant elicits such a high rate of refusals.
+Reasoning models, by contrast, give utilitarian answers at 43--71\% on the prompt variant that describes the footbridge dilemma. \textcite{pfeffer2025} find a much smaller difference because their prompt elicits a high rate of refusals.